joannapuno/JavascriptClass/README.md

 ### In conclusion

 My favorite part of this module was being able to create actions and animations to my design.
 I see my design moving and interacting with my actions and that's amazing.
-I also enjoyed learning jQuery and how it made my code look cleaner and even now, I am using jquery!
+I also enjoyed learning jQuery and how it made my code look cleaner and even now, I am using jQuery!
 I go back to using Vanilla JS for things that are a bit more complicated where I have to break things down first to understand what is going on.